 The Vaishnava Tantra describe three śakti of Lord Viṣṇu—bhūti-śakti, kriya-śakti, and māya-śakti.
 The bhūti-śakti in the material world is the power of being or what we generally call “I am”.
 It indicates the role of the living entity in relation to other things.
 The kriya-śakti is the power of action and constitutes the material body of the living entity.
 This is the agency by which Lord Viṣṇu translates His will to create, maintain, and destroy the material universes.
 The well-known trinity of Vedic literature—called Brahma, Viṣṇu, and Siva—who respectively create, maintain, and destroy the universes, are said to be aspects of the kriya-śakti in the Vaishnava Tantra.

 Each of these śakti, however, is an energy of God, which means it lies in a state of potential.
 It does not act unless impelled by the will of God.
 The conversion of this will into action is mediated by prāna, which is the vehicle for carrying the will of the soul.
-Thus, the will of the soul is the agent of causality and prāna is the instrument through which the causality is effected.
+Thus, the will of the soul is the agent of causality and prāna is the instrument through which the causality is affected.

 The Relevance of Prāna to Modern Science

 The different states of the body are different bodies and the connection between these bodies is a non-material soul.
-Thus, a material object does not create the continuity between material states.
+Thus, a material object does not create continuity between material states.
 It is rather the soul that experiences the sense of continuity between the different states—e.g. from childhood, to youth, to old age.
 Bhagavad-Gita describes how the soul transmigrates to a new body, and the process of this transmigration is similar to the process by which the soul changes bodies in this life.
-As we have seen above, neither the soul, nor the body are moving.
+As we have seen above, neither the soul nor the body is moving.
 The movement is the changing relationship between a soul and the different bodies.

 Sāńkhya thus offers a radically different explanation of motion.
-When ordinary phenomena are described in a radical new way, then the transmigration of the soul is also a “motion” like the other motions we perceive at present.
+When ordinary phenomena are described in a radically new way, then the transmigration of the soul is also a “motion” like the other motions we perceive at present.
 The scientific theory that describes the motion of matter correctly will also be a theory that describes the soul’s transmigration.
 In that sense, the theory of motion—i.e. science—is not different from the fundamental principles on which real spirituality is founded: i.e. that we are not this body, we are, rather, spiritual particles or souls.